bridgecrew-perf6/Infrastructure-3/README.md

 Additionally having mysql-client-default installed will be helpful for managing sql databases within the docker images.

-All of the websites contributing towards this have their own docker files in their respective github projects, minus my gitea instance.
-The glory of this project is that it manages all of the let's encrypt certs for you and places them in the volumes/proxy/certs directory and then links it to the nginx container to use.

 ## Cloning the project:

 ```bash